Artist-in-Residence

 Project Intent

-Each residency will take place over a six-week period in which the artist resides and works in Alcalde, New Mexico.
-Artists will have access to and are encouraged to interact with the land, culture, and the extensive local historic archival materials at the sites, visitor center and surrounding area.
+Each residency will take place over a six-week period in which the artist resides and works in Cedar Crest, New Mexico.
+Artists will have access to and are encouraged to interact with the land, culture, visitor center and the surrounding area.

-The culmination of the residency centers the artist’s research and development of new work that showcases ideas and work created during their six-week stay at Los Luceros.
+The culmination of the residency centers the artist’s research and development of new work that showcases ideas and work created during their six-week stay at Sandia Mountain Natural History Center.

 Residency Time Frames